|

 crisis has claimed a new victim: a $22B health fund that has saved

-millions of lives in Africa and other low-income regions during the past
+millions of lives in low-income regions during the past

 decade.
 Wealthy donors in Europe and elsewhere are drastically cutting